Are You Getting Slammed with Google Penalties?

 Platforms such as SEMrush allow you to complete a platform audit to check for black hat SEO tactics.
 Other tools will indicate which of the Google penalties you may have been hit with.

 Google’s penalties cleverly deal with content that creators create to trick the algorithm.
 If you want your content’s SERP ranking to improve, you can utilize the platform’s prescribed SEO tactics, but make sure to play by the rules.
-If you don’t, you might get burned.
+If you don’t, you might get burn.

 Image attribution: Aaron Amat – stock.adobe.com